Beit Nekofa: Etymology

-Beit Nekofa's name may be based on the name of an ancient town, Nukveta (נוּקְבְתָא) of Benjamin, mentioned in the Talmud, from which the ancestors of Rabbi Judah haNasi are said to have come from.
+Beit Nekofa's name may be based on the name of an ancient town, Nukveta (נוּקְבְתָא) of Benjamin, mentioned in the Talmud, from which the ancestors of Rabbi Judah ha-Nasi are said to have come from.
 Nukveta is from the Hebrew word נִקְבָּה, Nikba, or tunnel.

 According to Zev Vilnay, Beit Nekofa was mentioned in the Jerusalem Talmud as the place of residence of a family of Kohanim.
 The Hebrew root of the name is Nakaf (נ-ק-פ, taken from Isaiah 17:6), referring to the collection of olives by means of hitting the tree, as opposed to harvest by hand (the Hebrew root Masak).

 In Arabic, Naqb means (mountain) passage.
 An Arab village, Bayt Naqquba, existed in the same location until the 1948 Arab–Israeli War when the area came under Israeli control and the villagers were expelled.
 After the end of the war, the residents were not allowed to return to their village, but they were allowed later, in 1962, to establish a new village, Ein Naqquba, on the opposite side of Highway 1.